wsws19930315/Universal-Intel-Chipset-Updater/docs/INF-SELECTION-VS-VERSION-EQUIVALENCE_EN.md

 - They define identical HWID and Compatible ID coverage
 - They produce the same device binding outcome
-- They do not change installation behavior or system configuration
+- They do not change installation behavior or device configuration

 In such cases:

-> Windows does not perform a driver package upgrade or downgrade, even if a higher INF version is available.
+> Windows does not treat INF version differences as a driver selection criterion.

 ---